brettz9/atyourcommand/README.md

 	could allow for convenient reuse of the content when attaching the batch script to a "Open with..." handler.
 Use approach like http://stackoverflow.com/a/5215844/271577
+	1. Detect OS for default format, but allow change to other OS format
 1. Hide currently unimplemented features such as context current value detection and add instead as to-do.
 1. Document README as well as instructions within the dialog for